Dosage Form: tablet, film coated

 Pharmacokinetics in Adults

-The pharmacokinetic properties of Lamivudine have been studied as single and multiple oral doses ranging from 5 mg to 600 mg per day administered to HBV-infected subjects.
+The pharmacokinetic properties of Lamivudine have also been studied as single and multiple oral doses ranging from 5 mg to 600 mg per day administered to HBV-infected subjects.

-Lamivudine tablets (HBV) may be administered with or without food.
-The 100-mg tablet was administered orally to 24 healthy subjects on 2 occasions, once in the fasted state and once with food (standard meal: 967 kcal; 67 grams fat, 33 grams protein, 58 grams carbohydrate).
-There was no significant difference in systemic exposure (AUC) in the fed and fasted states.
+Effects of Food on Oral Absorption: Lamivudine tablets may be administered with or without food.
+An investigational 25-mg dosage form of Lamivudine was administered orally to 12 asymptomatic, HIV-1-infected subjects on 2 occasions, once in the fasted state and once with food (1,099 kcal; 75 grams fat, 34 grams protein, 72 grams carbohydrate).
+Absorption of Lamivudine was slower in the fed state (Tmax: 3.2 ± 1.3 hours) compared with the fasted state (Tmax: 0.9 ± 0.3 hours); Cmax in the fed state was 40% ± 23% (mean ± SD) lower than in the fasted state.
+There was no significant difference in systemic exposure (AUC∞) in the fed and fasted states.

-Distribution: The apparent volume of distribution after IV administration of Lamivudine to 20 HIV-1-infected subjects was 1.3 ± 0.4 L per kg, suggesting that Lamivudine distributes into extravascular spaces.
+Distribution: The apparent volume of distribution after IV administration of Lamivudine to 20 subjects was 1.3 ± 0.4 L per kg, suggesting that Lamivudine distributes into extravascular spaces.
 Volume of distribution was independent of dose and did not correlate with body weight.

 Binding of Lamivudine to human plasma proteins is less than 36%.
 In vitro studies showed that over the concentration range of 0.1 to 100 mcg per mL, the amount of Lamivudine associated with erythrocytes ranged from 53% to 57% and was independent of concentration.

-Metabolism of Lamivudine is a minor route of elimination.
+Metabolism: Metabolism of Lamivudine is a minor route of elimination.
 In humans, the only known metabolite of Lamivudine is the trans-sulfoxide metabolite (approximately 5% of an oral dose after 12 hours).
 Serum concentrations of this metabolite have not been determined.
 Lamivudine is not significantly metabolized by cytochrome P450 enzymes.